Gvb3a/assistant/README.md

 - [ ] Enable other users (without google calendar, but still)
 - [ ] If I'm going to do other people's access, I need to catch error.
 - [ ] Add a temporary message.
 It may display additional information.
-- [ ] For Tavily, add a promt transformation
+- [X] For Tavily, add a promt transformation
+- [ ] Split llm_answer into 4-3 functions.
+You can output the information in a temporary message